 Today as India faces Pakistan in one of the most anticipated matches across sports of this year, Kashmiris are nervous along with over a billion people watching alongside them.

-While Pakistan has been doing well of late in T20s, they still lack a hard hitter in their team, barring Babar Azam nobody is bankable, and there is no tear apart fast bowler the one’s world cricket would be scared of.
+While Pakistan has been doing well of late in T20s, they still lack a hard hitter in their team, barring Babar Azam nobody is bankable, and there is no tear apart fast bowler other than the young Shaheen Shah Afridi.
 On the contrary India has a number of greats in their side, and a great T20 bowler in Jasprit Bumrah, who can turn the match in one over.

 Also, Pakistan has never beaten India in world cups, which is depressing Kashmiris.
 Videos and memes about the desperation of Kashmiris wanting Pakistan to win have already started to fill social media.

 At times, divine intervention takes over.
 Thirty-seven-year-old Athar Hussain has a tale to narrate on that.
 It was 1999 and Pakistan was touring India for a three-match test series.
 The series was highly charged as it had come at the back of Kargil war.
 Emotions in both the nations galore, caught in the middle were Kashmiris yet again.

 India were cruising along and just needed 19 more to win with ample wickets in hand, but that is when divine intervention happened.
 “I remember watching the match in Kolkata at my landlord’s residence,” says Hussain.
 “At least 20 people were watching it.
 My brother and I were the only one’s supporting Pakistan but nobody knew it.”